Overview

 Applications must include supporting documentation to be eligible.

-Candidates must upload the following with their application:
+Candidates must upload the following documents with the application:

-- Proof that the applicant is a citizen or has refugee status in an eligible Commonwealth country: a copy of a valid passport (or national ID card) showing a photograph, date of birth, and country of citizenship
+- Proof that they are a citizen or have refugee status in an eligible Commonwealth country: a copy of a valid passport (or national ID card) showing a photograph, date of birth, and country of citizenship.

 The CSC will not accept supporting documentation submitted outside the online application system.

-Please note that the CSC does not charge candidates to apply for any of its Scholarships or Fellowships through its online application system, and it does not charge organisations to nominate candidates.
+Please note that the CSC does not charge apply for any of its scholarships or fellowships through its online application system.

 Choosing a university/course